Abigail Hing Wen: Technology

 Wen works in venture capital and artificial intelligence in Silicon Valley.

 Wen serves as a board observer for Two Bit Circus, a Los Angeles-based virtual reality entertainment company.
 She serves as co-chair of the Partnership on AI Expert Working Group for Fairness, Transparency and Accountability.

-Wen hosts the podcast Intel on AI.
+Wen previously hosted the podcast Intel on AI.
 Her guests have included founders in the field, such as Andrew Ng and Yann LeCun, as well as Google DeepMind, US Congress, The World Bank and leading AI faculty at MIT, Stanford, and University of California, Berkeley.

-Personal life

-Her maternal grandparents are from Xiamen, China.
-Her maternal grandfather, Amado Lim, was a self-made businessman and philanthropist who co-founded the Metropolitan Medical Center in Manila and served as its first chairman.
-She has a younger brother and sister who are twins.